open-anthro-projects/nekomata-ui/README.md

 Nekomata-ui is an UI framework / component library build with Svelte that focuses on delivering components and features that can be adaptable to your application needs.

+This framework/library is being build with the idea that you can follow any set of design guidelines/philosophies to reach the design you want for application.
+This means there is no enforcement into certain design guidelines/philosophies by Nekomata-ui.

 ### Nekomata-ui tries to be that by:

 * Exporting CSS custom properties (variables) from our components which can be used to alter how they work on the screen.
+* Components are not build with pre-defined media queries or a dependency to a store with breakpoints.
+(The aim is to have components with profiles (css classes) that you can alter and set from the outside)

 ***
 ### Installation